mariojrgithub/Coursera_Capstone/README.md

        - 'Per Capita Income': $25107
        - 'Unemployment': 13.3

-This data is very useful when considering what clients you plan on specializing in.
-Depending on the part of town, their dominant health concerns many vary widely.
+This data is very useful when considering what clients you plan on targeting.
+Depending on the part of town, their dominant health concerns may vary widely.

 2. The top ten community areas with the most health related venues including gyms, spas and parks in Chicago are: